kevinliang43/MOC_Reporting/README.md

 ## Minimum Acceptance Criteria
- 1. The system must be able to both generate a human readable report summarizing OpenStack usage and dump across Institutions, Projects, and Users.
+ 1. The system must be able to both generate a human readable report summarizing OpenStack usage and dump across Institutions, Projects and Timeframe.
  2. The system creates intermediate CSV files that represent the state of the database tables from a current period of time and be stored on MOC servers.
  3. Openstack data collection, storing into databases, and saving as CSV files will be automated.